Filter Options

 Why should I choose Namibia for a budget trip?

 “Namibia is an excellent choice for a budget holiday in part because the cost of living is generally quite low and this can filter through into the costs of a safari.
 An excellent network of campgrounds makes Etosha National Park one of the most accessible of Africa’s top-ranked wildlife reserves.
-Namibian campsites are invariably fenced, unlike those in Botswana’s national parks, so nervous sleepers will get a better night’s rest.
+Namibian campsites are usually fenced, unlike those in Botswana’s national parks, so nervous sleepers will get a better night’s rest.
 A Namibia budget safari will take you from private reserves (most have well-priced camping zones) to the rugged charm of Damaraland (with its desert-adapted lions and elephants) or the beautiful sand dunes of the Skeleton Coast and Sossusvlei.
 Budget safari packages ensure that these world-class attractions are accessible to the budget traveler.
-Hiking the precipitous gorges of the south is similarly economical.
-Although flying into Windhoek can be expensive, as its popularity grows, ticket prices should fall.
+Hiking the canyons of the south is similarly economical.
+Although flying into the Namibian capital Windhoek can be expensive, as its popularity grows, ticket prices should fall.
 It’s also possible to travel here by land if you’re on a longer southern African adventure.
 As a general rule, Namibia is usually safer than South Africa and cheaper than Botswana.
-This makes it a natural choice for a budget safari if you have your eye on southern Africa.”
+This makes it a natural choice for a budget safari if you want to visit southern Africa.”

 1